Kenny Edwards: Bryndle

 In 1970, Bryndle recorded their debut album for A&M Records with Chuck Plotkin helming one of his first major production undertakings.
 The album went through several revisions, but was never released.
 A single, "Woke Up This Morning", written by Karla Bonoff and produced by Lou Adler, did arise from those sessions and met with modest success.
 This was to be the only release from the original incarnation of Bryndle as the band subsequently disbanded.
 Waldman, Bonoff, Andrew Gold and Edwards established solo careers and session work before reforming in the early 1990s.
 In 1995, a newly recorded debut was released and the band began a tour of America and Japan.
-In 1996, Gold departed the band while Bryndle continued touring through 1997.
+In 1996, Gold departed the band, while Bryndle continued touring through 1997.

 After a break of more than five years, the band reformed for two house concert performances in 2002.
 Those two performances were edited down to a single CD released the next year.
 The band was mostly inactive after their 2002 performances.

 Solo

 From early 2000 until his death, Edwards predominantly performed as a solo singer-songwriter.
-In that time he recorded and released his first self-titled solo album (2002) and a second titled "Resurrection Road" (2009).
+During that time, he recorded and released his first self-titled solo album (2002) and a second titled Resurrection Road (2009).
 He undertook showcase performances at roots-based music festivals and series including Folk Alliance and Sings Like Hell.
 He also regularly supported Karla Bonoff on tour while also serving as her accompanist.

 Edwards was a prolific songwriter with at least 235 published BMI credits.
 Many of these compositions were incidental music for television programs produced by the NFL, NASCAR, Nat Geo TV, the PGA, Animal Planet, CBS This Morning, The Daily Show, Dateline NBC and many others.
-Among the artists who recorded his songs include the Nitty Gritty Dirt Band ("Mother of Love"), Lisa Haley & the Zydecats ("This Time Around"—cowritten with Wendy Waldman), Doug Stone ("Small Steps"—cowritten with Gary Burr) and Ronny Cox ("Silver City"—cowritten with Cox and Waldman).
+Among the artists who recorded his songs include the Nitty Gritty Dirt Band ("Mother of Love"), Lisa Haley & the Zydecats ("This Time Around", co-written with Wendy Waldman), Doug Stone ("Small Steps", co-written with Gary Burr) and Ronny Cox ("Silver City", co-written with Cox and Waldman).

 Death

 Edwards died on August 18, 2010, after battles with cancer and a blood disorder.
-Edwards had been diagnosed with the blood disorder thrombotic thrombocytopenic purpura (TPP) and had also been receiving chemotherapy for prostate cancer.
+He had been diagnosed with the blood disorder thrombotic thrombocytopenic purpura (TTP) and had also been receiving chemotherapy for prostate cancer.
 He was 64 years old.